matthewekeller/WebRocketX/Readme.md

 ### Welcome Page

 The welcome page is your web applications landing page, usually behind your login page.
 The welcome page is where your SPA begins.
-Key parts are the library includes, the framework variables settings, the starting target, and the communications error alert.
+Key parts are the library includes the framework variables settings, the starting target, and the communications error alert.

 ```html
 <!DOCTYPE html>